robert-solomon12/IoT-Home-Automation-Project/README.md

 -Python Software
 -Blynk App

-Please refer to the following link for the Project Analysis in the HAS Project Analysis Folder to get a clearer context of this Project.
+<b>Please refer to the following link for the Project Analysis in the HAS Project Analysis Folder to get a clearer context of this Project.</b>